Life isn’t easy.

 A few months ago, I saw a tweet Chance the Rapper re-tweeted from his manager, Patrick Corcoran, that perfectly sums up my thoughts on challenges:

-I think the most important thing I’ve learned in 2017 so far is to embrace authenticity and vulnerability.
+I think the most important thing I’ve learned is to embrace authenticity and vulnerability.
 You don’t have all the answers.
 It’s okay none of us do, so we should just present ourselves as the raw, works in progress that we are.
 It makes facing life so much easier and I guarantee you’ll learn a lot more from the people around you.

 You can better love yourself and others by choosing joy in the face of adversity.
 I love the quote that says “Just when you think you’ve been buried, you’ve been planted.”
 Use this planting time to learn and grow because great things are on the way 🙂